• Home

 • 1/2 teaspoon nutmeg

-Cardamon is the spice that creates the unique “Chai” flavor, but it is rather expensive. fortunately, a little goes a long way.
-If you want to add some cardamon to your spice cupboard, many of the grocery stores have sales on spices near the holidays making it a great time to pick up some of the more expensive spices.
+Cardamom is the spice that creates the unique “Chai” flavor, but it is rather expensive. fortunately, a little goes a long way.
+If you want to add some cardamom to your spice cupboard, many of the grocery stores have sales on spices near the holidays making it a great time to pick up some of the more expensive spices.
+Once you have Cardamom in your pantry, you can use it to make Chai Spice Mix and Apple Pie Spic Mix and use them in a variety of recipes.

 • ⅔ cup evaporated milk